 About the Author

-Chris Moore is Managing Director of Specialist Language Courses (SLC), an international business and technical language training consultancy.
+Chris Moore is Managing Director of Specialist Language Courses (SLC), an international business and technical language training consultancy, with a specialism in training healthcare professionals.
 SLC works with companies around the world to improve their language capabilities.
-OET is now widely used across Australia, New Zealand and Singapore to assess whether international nurses have sufficient English to work in those countries.
+OET is now widely used across the UK, Australia, New Zealand and Singapore to assess whether international nurses have sufficient English to work in those countries.

 Please contact Chris on email@example.com or on +44 1273 900213 to discuss how you can best prepare your workforce for the OET test.